6 Ways How To Raise The Alkalinity In A Freshwater Aquarium

 The general rule when adding baking soda is 1 teaspoon per 5-10 gallons of water.
 The baking soda will have an immediate effect, but it will take time to work through the whole tank.

-Baking soda is a naturally alkaline substance containing sodium carbonates found in high alkaline water.
+Baking soda is a naturally alkaline substance containing sodium carbonates found in highly alkaline water.

 I found the video below on Youtube that demonstrates the ability of baking soda to raise the total alkalinity level of reverse osmosis water where the minerals have been completely removed.